jmcshannon/jmcshannon/README.md

 * Contributed to the development of an enterprise threat modeling certification
 * Reported a security misconfiguration to CISA that was fixed immediately
 * Reported a bug to GitHub that was fixed in the next release
+* My tabletop DRP was used in an actual regional outage

 <!--
 **jmcshannon/jmcshannon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.